230109-capstone/serverless-sam-backend/readme.md

 # Startup
+# Employee Reimbursement System
+## Capstone Project Backend
+## Description
+- The backend for the capstone project is a serverless application built with AWS lambda and accessed with API Gateway.
+The program is divided into individual functions that can be accessed with different URLs in API Gateway.
+Includes functions to add reimbursements, approve/deny reimbursements, view reimbursements, login, and register new users.
+Uses information from dynamoDB table to provide responses, and we can add or modify data in the tables.
+Also the project uses an S3 bucket to create images of reimbursements to display on a webpage.

+- Modules used to run the project include jest to test the functions, other packages used to run this program are bcrypt to encrypt passwords, aws-sdk to connect to our AWS services, jsonwebtoken to determine the user and their role, uuid to create unique ids for reimbursements, and file-type-cjs to create jpg and png files.
 ## Accessing API Gateway
 - Link to
     [API Gateway](http://bdx5a9kkg3.execute-api.us-east-1.amazonaws.com/Prod/)

 ## Data Access Layer
 - Users Table Functions
 1. retrieveUserByUsername